 Step 1: Start as soon as possible

-If your children are very young, you may feel like it’s too early to start saving for college.
+If your children are very young, you may feel like it’s too early to save for college.
 But when it comes to a college savings plan, it’s never too early.
 The more you save now, the less you’ll have to save later.

 Step 2: Come up with a plan